nevosnr/PortfolioBuilder/README.md

 The aspiration was to create a visual representation of all crimes and locations through the open maps API. however the geo data for each police force was too great for the request so kept failing.
 A future option could be to square off the boundaries and reduce the lat long data at the cost of reduced accuracy.

+## Calendar

+This page is showing off a mix of MudBlazor components and HTML to provide the user with a navigable calendar view, below which the user will be able to view further details on an event that is held on the calendar.
+The data is again stored within the SQL instance on Azure built using the EF Core ORM to create entities and DTOs.
+This is also a further example of utilising the code-first design, where EF Core has been used to create the models and migrated to the database schema.

 ## Other pages.

 As the application grows I will aim to show off more elements within .Net and my skill in its use.
 I predominantly work from text book and seek to understand the code rather than follow the current trend of vibe coding.